oVirt/ovirt-site/source/feature/online-virtual-drive-resize.html.md

 ### Future Work

-*   Adding ability to extend size of the floating disks.
+*   Enable to extend size of the floating disks.

 <Category:Feature>